eso/edps-doc/source/efosc/spectroscopy.md

 The final products saved in the specified directory are:

  - SPECTRUM_MOS_<arcfile>.
 Two dimensional spectrum, where in each raw there is the extracted and reduced spectrum of a slit.

-The variable arcfile is taken from the fits header.
+The variable arcfile is taken from the fits header, and it is the name of the raw science image.

 ---